raphw/byte-buddy/README.md

 generation can be done by writing readable code and without any knowledge of Java's class file format.
 If you want to learn more about Byte Buddy can find such an [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
-Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/) and extensive test case coverage which can also serve as code examples.
+Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/) and extensive test case coverage which can also serve as example code.
 When using Byte Buddy, make also sure to read the information below on maintaining a project dependency.

 Dependency and API evolution